runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

 # JavaFX8-Dijkstra-and-Graph-Calculator

-click the image below for a demo on youtube.
-You will have to return to this page after the video.

 [![Demo Video](./calculator_unsolved.png)](https://youtu.be/mw4iMDV1vAs)

+Click the image above for a demo on youtube.
+You will have to return to this page when the video is finished.

 ![Picture](./calculator_solved.png)
 ![Picture](./graph_calculator.png)